 - KVM switches or other components that can disconnect a session.

 - Hybrid PCs, including All-in-One and NVIDIA Optimus laptops and PCs.

-- Secure Boot for Remote PC Access is supported on Windows 10 only.
+- Secure Boot is supported on Windows 10 only.

-- Each office PC must have an active network connection.
-We recommend using a wired connection for increased reliability and bandwidth availability.
+- The PC must have an active network connection.
+A wired connection is preferred for greater reliability and bandwidth.

 - If using Wi-Fi, do the following:

 - Set the power settings to leave the wireless adapter turned on.

 - Configure the wireless adapter and network profile to allow automatic connection to the wireless network before the user logs on.
 Otherwise, the VDA does not register until the user logs on.
 The PC isn’t available for remote access until a user has logged on.

 - Ensure that the Delivery Controllers or Cloud Connectors can be reached from the Wi-Fi network.